andrew/ultimate-awesome/README.md

 - [awesome-shopify](https://github.com/awesomelistsio/awesome-shopify) - A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.
 - [awesome-sql](https://github.com/awesomelistsio/awesome-sql) - A curated list of SQL databases, tools, clients, query builders, learning resources, extensions, and ecosystem utilities.
 - [awesome-static-website-services](https://github.com/awesomelistsio/awesome-static-website-services) - A curated list of awesome services, platforms, and tools for building, hosting, and managing static websites.
+- [awesome-tailwindcss](https://github.com/awesomelistsio/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
 - [awesome-test-automation](https://github.com/awesomelistsio/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.
 - [awesome-testing](https://github.com/awesomelistsio/awesome-testing) - A curated list of awesome testing frameworks, tools, libraries, and resources for all levels of software testing.
 - [awesome-vscode](https://github.com/awesomelistsio/awesome-vscode) - A curated list of awesome Visual Studio Code extensions, resources, themes, and tools.